Terranora - North Tumbulgum

 Residential development activity is lower than average in Terranora - North Tumbulgum according to AreaSearch's national comparison of local real estate markets

-Terranora - North Tumbulgum has seen approximately 16 new homes approved annually over the past five financial years, with a total of 84 approved between FY21 and FY25.
-As of FY26, 13 approvals have been recorded so far.
-The average population growth per dwelling built during this period is 0.3 people per year.
+Terranora - North Tumbulgum has seen approximately 16 new homes approved annually over the past five financial years.
+Between FY21 and FY25, 84 homes were approved, with an additional 13 approved in FY26 to date.
+The average population growth per dwelling built over these years was 0.3 people annually.

-This indicates that new supply is meeting or exceeding demand, providing ample buyer choice and creating capacity for population growth beyond current forecasts.
+This indicates that new supply has been keeping pace with or exceeding demand, providing ample buyer choice and allowing for potential population growth beyond current forecasts.
 The average expected construction cost value of new dwellings is $595,000, suggesting a focus on the premium market with high-end developments.
-In FY26 alone, $9.9 million in commercial approvals have been registered, indicating moderate levels of commercial development compared to previous years.
+In FY26, $9.9 million in commercial approvals have been registered, indicating moderate levels of commercial development compared to residential.
 Compared to the Rest of NSW, Terranora - North Tumbulgum has seen 61.0% more new home approvals per capita between FY21 and FY25.

-This should provide buyers with ample choice in the area.
-The composition of new developments consists of 94.0% detached dwellings and 6.0% attached dwellings, maintaining the area's traditional low-density character with a focus on family homes appealing to those seeking space.
-Currently, there are approximately 132 people per dwelling approval in the location, indicating a low-density market.
-Looking ahead, Terranora - North Tumbulgum is projected to grow by 331 residents through to 2041, according to the latest AreaSearch quarterly estimate.
-At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.
+New developments consist of 94.0% detached dwellings and 6.0% attached dwellings, maintaining the area's traditional low-density character with a focus on family homes.
+The location has approximately 132 people per dwelling approval, further indicating a low-density market.
+According to AreaSearch's latest quarterly estimate, Terranora - North Tumbulgum is expected to grow by 336 residents through to 2041.
+At current development rates, new housing supply should comfortably meet demand, offering good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development